Uberspace/lab/source/guide_mongodb.rst

 Create root user
 -----------------

-Choose a root password or generate a random one one using this snippet:
+Choose a root password or generate a random one using this snippet:

 .. code-block:: bash